rakseli/redpajama-v2-processing/README.md

         - 3 rounds of $\frac{1}{8},\frac{1}{4},\frac{1}{2}$-corpus dedups
             - `shuffle_dataset.py` to make dedups more effective
             - after shuffling, the file was sharded
-        - the effort reduced the corpus size by about ~50%
+        - the effort reduced the corpus size by about ~40%
         - this allowed full deduplication of the target
         -  `minhashlsh_partial.py`
         -  `minhashlsh_partial_round_2.py` &rarr; same module but done because of bad design of first
         - Jobs were launched using `fuzzy_dedup_job_constructor_partial.py`
-        - Used 1-6 hours per round with 3-16 CPUs
+        - Used 0.2-6 hours per shard with 3-16 CPUs
     - Finally, the duplicates were filtered with `filter_fuzzy_duplicates.py`
         - Used ~30 hours with 32 CPUs
+        - Reduction from initial size was about 50%
 ## Singularity
 - Dedup/combination can be run with `/scratch/project_462000353/akselir/containers/preprocessing_container.sif`
 # Resource requirements